megakevin/end-point-blog/2025/09/implementing-business-logic-ddd-part-2.md

 This approach has many advantages:

-First of all the Order class does not have to validate its fields.
+First of all the `Order` class does not have to validate its fields.
 Validation can happen in the value objects.
 This is good because it allows other domain objects to have fields of the same type without having to duplicate the validation logic themselves.
 Imagine you also have a contact object somewhere in your model that includes a phone number field, for example.
-Both it and Order can reuse the phone number value object, and the logic it carries.
+Both it and `Order` can reuse the phone number value object, and the logic it carries.

 Secondly, value objects can capture the business logic that's closely related to them.
-The phone number field, for example can implement methods to obtain further information about it like its area code or the country it belongs to.
-The weight value object can implement logic for converting from one measuring system to another.
+A phone number field, for example can implement methods to obtain further information about it like its area code or the country it belongs to.
+A "weight" value object can implement logic for converting from one measuring system to another.

 ```csharp
 // Here's a weight value object that encapsulates logic like converting from one